gaberch/learning-resources/README.md

 lessons they learned through podcasts, books, blogs, etc. To showcase appreciation for all the resources I have access to, I decided to compile a list of the things I use/d for my own learning so others can develop awareness of them the same way I did.
-The compiled lists are in no particular order, are not comprehensive, and I will update them occasionally as I complete readings, discover interesting podcasts, or continue listening to audio books.
+The compiled lists are in no particular order, are not comprehensive, and I will update them occasionally as I complete readings, discover interesting podcasts or unsubscribe to some, continue listening to audio books.

 For questions or content (books, podcasts, platforms, etc) recommendations send an email, star this repo, or simply reach out to have a chat about interesting things software engineering, life lessons, mentors, triathlon, or whatever